dotnet/docs/docs/core/deploying/index.md

 # .NET Core Application Deployment #

-You can deploy your .NET Core app in either of two ways:
+You can create two types of deployments for .NET Core applications:

-- As a portable app.
-A portable app relies on a shared system-wide version of .NET Core to be present on the target system.
-Because .NET Core is already present, your app is portable between installations of .NET Core.
+- Framework-dependent deployment.
+As the name implies, framework-dependent deployment (FDD) relies on a shared system-wide version of .NET Core to be present on the target system.
+Because .NET Core is already present, your app is also portable between installations of .NET Core.
 Your app contains only its own code and any third-party dependencies that are outside of the .NET Core libraries.
-Portable applications are .dll files that can be launched by using the [dotnet utility](../tools/dotnet.md) from the command line.
-For example, `dotnet app.dll` runs a portable application named `app`.
+FDDs contain .dll files that can be launched by using the [dotnet utility](../tools/dotnet.md) from the command line.
+For example, `dotnet app.dll` runs an application named `app`.

-- As a self-contained application.
-Unlike a portable app, a self-contained app does not rely on any shared components to be present on the target system.
+- Self-contained deployment.
+Unlike FDD, a self-contained deployment (SCD) does not rely on any shared components to be present on the target system.
 All components, including both .NET Core libraries and the .NET Core runtime, are included with the application and are isolated from other .NET Core applications.
-Self-contained applications include an executable (such as `app.exe` on Windows platforms for a self-contained application named `app`), which is  a renamed version of the platform-specific .NET Core host, and a .dll file (such as `app.dll`), which is the actual application.
+SCDs include an executable (such as `app.exe` on Windows platforms for an application named `app`), which is  a renamed version of the platform-specific .NET Core host, and a .dll file (such as `app.dll`), which is the actual application.

-For more information on .NET Core application types, see [.NET Core App Types](../app-types.md).

-## Portable applications ##
+## Framework-dependent deployments (FDD) ##

-For a portable app, you deploy only your app and any third-party dependencies.
+For an FDD, you deploy only your app and any third-party dependencies.
 You do not have to deploy .NET Core, since your app will use the version of .NET Core that's present on the target system.
 This is the default deployment model for .NET Core apps.

-### Why deploy a portable app? ###
+### Why create a framework-dependent deployment? ###

-Deploying a portable app has a number of advantages:
+Deploying an FDD has a number of advantages:

 - You do not have to define the target operating systems that your .NET Core app will run on in advance.
 Because .NET Core uses a common PE file format for executables and libraries regardless of operating system, .NET Core can execute your app regardless of the underlying operating system.
 For more information on the PE file format, see [.NET Assembly File Format](../../standard/assembly-format.md).